0xh7ml/web-dev-fall22-iubat/README.md

 - Ability to make cool websites with modern approach and best practices.
 - Ability to use Git and Github and also other useful tools.
 - Increase in problem solving ability.
-- Knowledge about your community.
+- Get known to your community.
 - Ability to read documentation.